Home

 A Magical Day For Fundraising

-Midsummer day is a most ancient festival and has been celebrated as far back in time as you care to go.The festival marks the longest day of the year and falls on 24th June.The festival has always been a time of feasting, dancing, and celebration.
+The festival marks the longest days of the year and falls on 24th June.
+The festival has always been a time of feasting, dancing, and celebration.
 It therefore makes a perfect hook to organise some fundraising events around.

-The 24th June is also the day of St John The Baptist and in many countries the 2 are combined.
 If your school or church is called St Johns you have a double reason to get busy organising something for this day.

-Midsummer Day Dawn Walk
+Midsummer Day Fundraiser

 Organise an early morning walk on the longest day ending in a shared breakfast.
 If you know a keen naturalist Dawn Chorus Walks are always popular.

 Midsummer dew is thought to have magical properties.
-How about collecting some up in nice little bottles and selling it to the slugabeds later in the day?
-Its cheeky but a cute little idea.Who could resist?
+How about collecting some up in nice little bottles and selling it to the slug-a-beds later in the day?
+Its cheeky but a cute little idea.

 "One dab of our special Midsummer Dew and you're transformed!"